kbsriram/thormor/md/spec.md

 ###The outbox file###

-The outbox URL for a recipient points to an signed, encrypted JSON file.
+The outbox URL for a recipient points to an signed JSON file encrypted with the recipients public key.
 The format is intended to be extended by applications, and any unknown fields must be skipped.
-An example file might be:
+An example file (before encryption) might be:

     {
       "version": 1,